-I donate my kids’ clothes when we’re done with them.
-Many parents I know get their kids’ clothes from the consignment shop, wear them till the kid outgrows them, and then brings them back to re-sell to someone else.
-Instead of taking cash for the clothes, they can get a larger payment with store credit that they then roll into the next season’s clothes.
+I donate my kids’ clothes and their toys when we’re done with them or I give them away on my Buy Nothing group.
+However, you can re-sell them to someone else by bringing them back to the consignment shop.
+You can get cash for the these items, or you can get a larger payment with store credit that you then roll into supplies for the next age group.
 Here’s tips on how to make money selling consignment, and more tips.

 What about Teenagers?

 My oldest child wasn’t that picky about clothes and was happy to wear whatever appeared in the drawer.
 But my second child was very picky about her clothes.
 By the time she was about 12, she was doing all her own shopping.
 I would give her a budget at the start of the school year, and she could decide how to spend it.
-One year, she decided she really wanted the designer pants.
-So she blew her whole budget on one pair of pants and a pair of shoes, and otherwise had to wear all the clothes she already owned, whether or not they fit her current style.
-In all the future years, she’d go to Plato’s Closet and other consignment shops, and buy 6 – 8 new items – mostly by the designers she’d want to wear – but for a fraction of what they would have cost new.
+Usually I’d talk her into consignment stores.
+But one year, she decided she really wanted the brand new designer pants.
+So she blew her whole budget on one new pair of pants, and otherwise had to wear all the clothes she already owned, whether or not they fit her current style.
+In all the future years, she’d go to consignment shops, and buy 6 – 8 new items – mostly by the designers she’d want to wear – but for a fraction of what they would have cost new.